What is Cervicogenic Dizziness?

 Cervicogenic Dizziness Treatment

-Cervicogenic dizziness is a debilitating condition, but can be managed and treated with physical therapy.
+Cervicogenic dizziness is a debilitating condition.
+However, physical therapy can help manage and treat the issue.
 Once the exact cause of the condition is determined, rehabilitation can help to increase the range of motion in your neck and spine and alleviate many of your symptoms.
 If you’re experiencing neck pain or dizziness you think might be related to your neck pain, Biomotion Physical Therapy can help.
 Contact us today to schedule an appointment.